Dungeons & Dragons organized play: Living campaign

-4th Edition
+4th Edition and launch of D&D Encounters

 In 2008, Wizards of the Coast launched the Living Forgotten Realms at Gen Con 2008; this living campaign utilized the new 4th Edition rules and replaced the 3.5 Edition Living Greyhawk campaign in organized play.
 The campaign ran until 2014 with its finale at Winter Fantasy 2014.

 In 2010, Wizards of the Coast launched a new organized play initiative called D&D Encounters at stores in the Wizards Play Network as a D&D equivalent of Friday Night Magic.
 The company "supplied GMs across the nation with adventures to run on Wednesday nights. [...]
 Each night's adventuring contained just a single encounter.
 These sessions were billed as running 60-90 minutes in length".
 Shannon Appelcline, author of Designers & Dragons, wrote, "by running Encounters simultaneously across the nation, Wizards hoped to take advantage of social media; they envisioned people talking about the games on Facebook and Twitter on Wednesday night and Thursday morning, comparing their experiences with those of other players across the nation. [...]
 Overall, the Encounters program would prove extremely successful.
 Though neither it nor Essentials made D&D Fourth Edition into an unprecedented success story, the Encounters program was well-loved; it got attention on CNN and elsewhere and was successful at drawing players into game stores to play.
 Eleven Encounters seasons ran through late 2012, before the program took a short break and shifted over to a mixed 4e and D&D Next format in 2013".
 The transition between editions of Dungeons & Dragons was called The Sundering and it included multiple structural changes to the D&D Encounters program.